High-pressure area

 A high-pressure air system, high, or anticyclone, is an area near the surface of a planet where the atmospheric pressure is greater than the pressure in the surrounding regions.
 Highs are middle-scale meteorological features that result from interplays between the relatively larger-scale dynamics of an entire planet's atmospheric circulation.

 The strongest high-pressure areas result from masses of cold air which spread out from polar regions into cool neighboring regions.
 These highs weaken once they extend out over warmer bodies of water.

 Weaker—but more frequently occurring—are high-pressure areas caused by atmospheric subsidence: Air becomes cool enough to precipitate out its water vapor, and large masses of cooler, drier air descend from above.

 Within high-pressure areas, winds flow from where the pressure is highest, at the center of the area, towards the periphery where the pressure is lower.
 However, the direction is not straight from the center outwards, but curved due to the Coriolis effect from Earth's rotation.
 Viewed from above, the wind direction is bent in the direction opposite to the planet's rotation.

-On English-language weather maps, high-pressure centers are identified by the letter H. Weather maps in other languages may use different letters or symbols.
+On English-language weather maps, high-pressure centers are identified by the letter H.